cevans42ca/learn-unix-scripts/main/screenshots/README.md

 ![A screenshot of the very first screen the user sees](./Welcome-Cygwin-Windows-10.png?raw=true)

 The second screenshot is what the user sees after pressing "q".
 It's from Terminus on an iPhone (with the Pro theme) connected to an Ubuntu server running in AWS.
+You might notice that the previous screenshot didn't have "Beginner Ranks" underlined but the next screenshot does have "Advanced Ranks" underlined.
+What features are available are up to the terminal and terminal settings.
+You can use the verify script to check terminal features that are required for the exercises.

 <p align="center">
 <img src="./Terminus-iPhone-Welcome-Beginner.png" alt="Beginner Material Summary" width="600"/>